Martha E. Bernal: Work

 After obtaining her doctoral degree from Indiana University in 1962, Bernal applied for various faculty jobs.
 Unable to get a faculty position, she obtained a U.S. Public Health Service Postdoctoral Fellowship at UCLA and conducted research for two years.
 Eventually, she became a faculty member at Arizona State University where she would study ethnic identity development among Mexican American children.
 During this time she developed her interest in the behavioral principles and methods for the treatment of childhood psychopathology, mainly children with conduct disorders, as well as developed mechanisms used for measuring ethnic identity and the development of ethnic identity among Mexican American children.
+With her study on conduct disorders in children, Bernal focused on altering how parents respond to their children's behavior by teaching them skills that could later reverse the child's conduct.
+In this way, Bernal suggested conduct disorders in children were not inherited but instead learned from the environment that child finds themselves in.
 Eventually she became known nationally for displaying how behavioral interventions for children operate and the interventions' ability to operate over time, as well as for developing the Ethnic Identity Questionnaire.
 Bernal and her colleagues adapted the Ethnic Identity Questionnaire to measure ethnic identity development among young Mexican American children.
 She worked from 1964 to 1971 in the UCLA's Neuropsychiatric Institute developing behavioral interventions and then continued her work at the University of Denver from 1971 to 1986.
 Some of the interventions involved training parents by giving them lesson plans to help with their children's conduct problems.

+Bernal's research on ethnic identity also examined how Mexican American children developed an understanding of their ethnic-group membership.
+In a 1990 study with George P. Knight and colleagues, she investigated the development of ethnic identity among Mexican American children, including children's ethnic self-identification, knowledge, preferences, and attitudes.
+The research contributed to a growing body of developmental psychology examining ethnicity as an important component of children's social and psychological development.

+Bernal's work in applied behavior analysis also examined the use of behavioral interventions by parents.
+In 1978, Bernal and Juel Ann North reviewed 26 commercially available parent-training manuals intended for parents or professionals working with childhood behavior problems.
+They found that although many manuals adequately presented behavioral principles and procedures, relatively few had been empirically evaluated to determine whether their use resulted in measurable behavioral change.
+Bernal and North emphasized the importance of evaluating parent-training programs through direct measures of changes in both parent and child behavior rather than relying solely on consumer evaluations.
+This work reflected Bernal's broader emphasis on empirically evaluating behavioral interventions rather than assuming that commonly used clinical practices were effective.